 15) Take a Day Trip from Guayaquil

 For those who are staying in Guayaquil for more than a few days, you may want to consider taking a day trip or two to fill the extra time after checking out all the other aforementioned things to do in Guayaquil.
-From Guayaquil there are train trips to take, eco-tours to pursue, and even cocoa plantations to visit!
+From Guayaquil there is an interesting train trip to take, a few different eco-tours to pursue, and even cocoa plantations to visit!

 Here are a few suggested Guayaquil day trips to consider.

-Bosque Protector Cerro Blanco – This dry tropical forest is known for its bird and wildlife, particularly the resident monkeys.
+🐒 Bosque Protector Cerro Blanco – This dry tropical forest is known for its bird and wildlife, particularly the resident monkeys.
 A series of guided hikes are offered up the hilly terrain that is best pursued on the weekend, as people visiting during the week have been turned away.
 It’s located about 30 minutes away from downtown Guayaquil and can be reached by public bus or even Uber.
-Or consider this guided tour.
+Or consider this guided tour of Cerro Blanco.

-Puerto El Morro – Approximately 90 minutes from Guayaquil, towards the coast are a series of waterways known for its wildlife and particularly dolphins.
-Taking a small boat tour here usually reveal the wild dolphin residents in addition to endemic birds in the tropical setting.
-Try this tour on Viator.
+🐬 Puerto El Morro – Approximately 90 minutes from Guayaquil, towards the coast is a series of waterways known for its wildlife and particularly dolphins.
+Taking a small boat tour here usually reveals the wild dolphin residents in addition to endemic birds in the tropical setting.
+Try this Puerto El Morro tour on Viator.

-Manglares Churute – This is Ecuador’s largest mangrove reserve that is particularly known for the endemic birdlife that abounds here.
+🛶 Manglares Churute – This is Ecuador’s largest mangrove reserve that is particularly known for the endemic birdlife that abounds here.
 Trips to Manglares Churute usually include a walk around the dry forest and a small motorized canoe ride around the mangroves for birdwatching.
-This small group tour includes that in addition to a chocolate tasting at a cocoa plantation along the way!
+This small-group tour of the mangroves includes those experiences, in addition to a chocolate tasting at a cocoa plantation along the way!
 Check availability and prices.

-Tren de la Duraza – Every weekend it’s possible to take the “Train of the Sweetness” from Guayaquil to the town of Bucay.
+🚂 Tren de la Duraza – Every weekend it’s possible to take the “Train of the Sweetness” from Guayaquil to the town of Bucay.
 Along the way, passengers go through farming plantations while learning about cocoa and sugar production.
-Ultimately the train arrives to more of a cloud forest environment.
-It’s at the destination of Bucay where an optional waterfall trek can be pursued before returning towards Guayaquil.
-This tour runs Fridays-Sundays only and tickets can be purchased at the antique rail car found along Malecon 2000 or online.
+Ultimately the train arrives in more of a cloud forest environment.
+It’s at this destination of Bucay where an optional waterfall trek can be pursued before returning to Guayaquil.
+The train tour runs Fridays-Sundays only and tickets can be purchased at the antique rail car found along Malecon 2000 or online.
 More info on TrenEcuador.

 Travel Tips and Guayaquil Safety